Zeeshan-Altaf/zeeshan-altaf.github.io/_projects/news_classification/index.md

 ---
 layout: post
 title: Multi-class news categorization by fine tuning pre-trained large language models (LLMs)
-description:  In this project I have created a tool to effectively categorize news articles given their headlines.
+description:  Numerous news articles appear in overwhelming numbers as digital platforms continue their rapid growth across various media outlets each day.
+Categorizing these articles is essential to enable customized feed for the target audiences.In this project I have created a tool to effectively categorize news articles given their headlines.
 Comparative analysis of DistilBERT, DistilBART, RoBERTa, and DistilGPT-2 revealed the superior perormance of DistilBART due to its higher number of learnable paramenters (~230 M).
 DistilBART achieved 66.3% with 42 labels of news article.
 Models performance were restricted due to dataset imbalance and overlapping categories.
 After merging overlapping categories, DistilBART achieved the accuracy of 71.0%.
 Models were fine-tuned and cross-validated to ensure better performance.
 skills:
   - Machine learning
   - Natural language processing